Virginia Highlands Community College Faculty & Staff Manual

 All adjuncts should thoroughly read the document and become familiar with the location of various offices and services, including admissions, counseling, security, mailboxes, and duplication.
 An orientation session is held at the beginning of each semester for new adjunct faculty.
 Special circumstances or initiatives may dictate other orientation sessions as appropriate.

 Orientation sessions are used to distribute general information about VHCC and its student body.
 All adjuncts are oriented to the mission and philosophy of the College.
 Also, the importance of working with VHCC full-time faculty is stressed.
 Appropriate full-time faculty may be invited to these sessions to meet with adjunct faculty concerning course requirements, syllabi, assessment, equipment, and other topics relating to instruction.
-With the ever increasing importance of the assessment process and the continuing need to maintain SACS criteria, maintenance of quality standards is important.
+With the ever increasing importance of the assessment process and the continuing need to maintain SACSCOC criteria, maintenance of quality standards is important.
 Such orientation sessions also are especially vital when adjuncts have daytime jobs or other responsibilities which may limit their contact with full-time faculty during the regular school days.
 Lead teachers and other persons, also, may assist with the evening orientation.

-3.7.1.9.2 Professional Development
+3.7.2.3 Professional Development

-Adjunct faculty may attend faculty inservice, orientation, or other such open meetings.
+Adjunct faculty may attend faculty in-service, orientation, or other such open meetings.
 They may be eligible for any grant or VCCS funding so designated.
 They may attend any college activity, committee meeting, or special event appropriate to their role or area of expertise.
 They may attend state or VCCS meetings where appropriate and funding is available.
-Adjuncts may be awarded partial funding on a pro rated basis to attend meetings when such funds are available and such meetings or conferences meet institutional needs.
+Adjuncts may be awarded partial funding on a pro-rated basis to attend meetings when such funds are available and such meetings or conferences meet institutional needs.

-3.7.1.9.3 Office Space
+3.7.2.4 Office Space

 Minimum essential information and prescribed forms for notifying faculty of the length of appointment and faculty rank and salary are included in Section 3.24.

-3.7.1.11 Change of Status of Faculty Personnel
+3.7.8 Change of Status of Faculty Personnel

 The president or his designee shall submit the personnel forms listed below for the action designated.

--Salary change only: (a) print out showing new salary and (b) appropriate VCCS 34 A.
+Salary change only: (a) print out showing new salary and (b) appropriate VCCS 34 A.

 Rank and salary change: (a) G.O.
 Form No. P 3, (b) appropriate VCCS 34A, and (c) VCCS l0, Faculty Evaluation Summary.